 The Cambridgeshire and Peterborough Independent Economic Review (CPIER) published its final report in September 2018.
 The report was developed by the Cambridgeshire and Peterborough Independent Economic Commission, chaired by Dame Kate Barker.
-The findings from the review form the basis of a number of key regional policies and strategies, including the Local Transport Plan and the Local Industrial Strategy to name a couple.

 The report evidences the fast rate of economic and employment growth in the region and highlights the importance of planning now to ensure that strong growth will be sustainable and more inclusive.
-The report highlighted the potential transformation benefits of CAM stating "in areas of more dense population, ambitious new projects such as the introduction of a form of rapid transit through the Cambridge Autonomous Metro (CAM) could transform the economy and many people's day-today lives.
+The report fully supported the development and implementation of CAM and stated that "in areas of more dense population, ambitious new projects such as the introduction of a form of rapid transit through the Cambridge Autonomous Metro (CAM) could transform the economy and many people's day-to-day lives.
 These can provide for continued sustainable growth".

-The CPIER report demonstrated that economic growth in the region has not been matched by investment in basic infrastructure, particularly transport.
-It recommended that:
+The CPIER report demonstrated that economic growth in the region has not been matched by investment in basic infrastructure, particularly transport It recommended that: